 So I have some good news for you; it is possible to fix most Ryobi 40V battery problems yourself.

 Let’s take a look at the most common Ryobi 40V battery problems and how to fix them.

-This is commonly known as the battery being in “sleep mode”
+This is commonly known as the battery is in “sleep mode”

-The problem here with Ryobi 40V chargers, is that they don’t incorporate a “boost” feature to allow a sleeping battery to be woken up again.
+The problem here with Ryobi 40V chargers is that they don’t incorporate a “boost” feature that would allow a battery that has entered sleep mode to be woken up again.

 There are two ways to try and wake up a sleeping battery.

 This method is the easiest, safest and simplest method to try to revive your Ryobi battery that won’t charge.

 Patience is required here – so read these instructions carefully and find somewhere comfortable to sit!

 - Connect your charger to the power outlet